 His father, a Jewish architect who lived through World War II in his native Romania, before moving to Israel (where Yoav was born) and then relocating to South Africa with Yoav's opera singer mother.

-Since Yoav's critically acclaimed debut album, Charmed and Strange (2008) he has been on a journey of sold-out headline shows in Canada, the U.S., and Europe.
-A North American tour with Tori Amos saw Yoav sell almost 9,000 discs off stage in just 3 months.
-He's been an iTunes Canada "Single Of The Week' feature artist.
-He's had a #1 song in Russia, where he also received a special RAMP award (Rock Alternative Music Prize) in recognition of his achievements.
-After only one radio session in Denmark Charmed and Strange climbed to number one on that country's iTunes album chart within 24 hours.
+Since Yoav's critically acclaimed debut album, Charmed and Strange (2008), he has sold out headline shows in Canada, the U.S., and Europe.
+He also embarked on a North American tour with Tori Amos, on which he sold over 9,000 copies of his album in three months.
+Yoav has also been featured as a "Single of the Week" artist on iTunes Canada.
+He also achieved a No.1 song in Russia, where he also received a special RAMP award (Rock Alternative Music Prize) in recognition of his achievements.
+After only one radio session in Denmark, Charmed and Strange climbed to number one on that country's iTunes album chart within 24 hours.